Mainfreight reports 28 per cent lift in FY net profit, sees momentum

 "Whilst not immune to such external effects, we continue to position ourselves to counter the headwinds and look for ongoing growth."

 Mainfreight will pay a final dividend of 34 cents a share on July 19 with a July 12 record date, taking the full year dividend to 56 cents a share, up 24.4 per cent on the year.

-The shares last traded at $36 and are up 17 per cent so far this year.
+"It was a good result across all geographies and it had a positive outlook statement, which is just reflective of the business' really good momentum currently," said Peter McIntyre, an investment adviser at Craigs Investment Partners.

+"From an investor perspective it was good that their net debt was far lower, with good operating cash flows.
+It was pretty solid right across the board."

 In New Zealand, ebitda was up 12.2 per cent to a record $110.6 million and it now has a branch network across all three services which extends from urban centres into regional areas with populations under 20,000.